 Some Robo Advisors charge a management fee of around 0.25% – 0.50% of assets invested, and some are free.

 A few popular Robo Advisors include:

-Note: The important thing to consider is that you are getting investment advice based on your personal situation and eliminating the decision-making process from your end.
+Note: The critical thing to consider is that you are getting investment advice based on your situation and eliminating the decision-making process from your end.
 In exchange, you may be required to pay a management fee.
-If that trade-off is worth it to you based on your unique circumstances, then perhaps Robo-advising is a wise choice.
+If that trade-off is worth it based on your unique circumstances, then perhaps Robo-advising is wise.

 6. Invest in Real Estate

-Until a few years ago, the only way to invest in real estate was to buy a physical property yourself.
+Until a few years ago, buying physical property yourself was the only way to invest in real estate.
 Luckily, things have changed since then.
-There a quite a few companies that offer the opportunity to invest in real estate without the added stress of becoming a landlord.
+Quite a few companies offer the opportunity to invest in real estate without buying property.

-A top-rated real estate investing platform on the rise is a company called GROUNDFLOOR.
-They specialize in short-term loans to flippers, with a time horizon of 6 – 12 months, and you can invest with as little as ten dollars.
+And to that end, my favorite real estate investing platform is a company called Groundfloor.
+They specialize in short-term loans to flippers, with a time horizon of 6 – 12 months, while earning an average interest rate of around 10%.

 The Bottom Line